 When it comes to competitor analysis, a common problem that many businesses face is that they don’t have a lot of time on their hands.
 Relative Insight is a quick and efficient way of analysing millions of words – in fact, everything that has ever been written about each of your competitors – reviews, websites, social posts or product copy – without actually having to read them.
 You’ll find competitor insights you didn’t even know to look for.

-Types of comparison for competitor benchmarking
+Types of comparison for competitor analysis & benchmarking

 Brand positioning & brand messaging

 Comparing opposing brand communications can reveal what makes each competitor unique, as well as surfacing any commonalities.
-By analysing your competitor’s websites, social posts and advertising collateral, you can pinpoint the words and tone of voice your competitors are using to promote their own products and communicate with their consumer base.
+By analyzing your competitor’s websites, social posts and advertising collateral, you can pinpoint the words and tone of voice your competitors are using to promote their own products and communicate with their consumer base.
 This enables brands and agencies to figure out how to differentiate themselves, as well as identifying any whitespace.

 Customer feedback and CX